JustinBeaudry/molecule/README.md

 ## TODO

-* install pacakge dependencies ? (does apm do this already?)
+* install package dependencies ? (does apm do this already?)
-* respect package versions described in package.json
+* respect package versions described in package.json (use npm)
 * fallback to git if apm not installed?
 * skip installed packages on restore